dludemann/test/content/case-studies.md

       top_spacing:
       bottom_spacing:
     post_title:
-      text: From some dates to as many dates as he wants.
+      text: From some dates here and there to as many dates as he wants.
       text_color: '#ffffff'
       top_spacing:
       bottom_spacing: